wwu-cptr220-a20/project-amazingspencer/README.md

 ### Improved About page

-In previous stages, our about page was looking very lackluster and I (Spencer Nielsen) was the only one on it.
-However, this is all changed with much improved styling updates and the rest of the team has been added using their images from the ASWWU Mask!
+In previous stages, our About page was looking very lackluster and I (Spencer Nielsen) was the only one on it.
+However, this is all changed with much improved styling updates and the rest of the team has been added using their images from ASWWU's Mask!

 ### Other Styling Changes